BroadbandForum/usp/docs/specification/index.md

 ## Endpoints

 A USP Endpoint can act as Agent or a Controller.
 Controllers only send messages to Agents, and Agents send messages to Controllers.
-A USP Endpoint communicates over a secure session between other Endpoints, over one or more Message Transfer Protocols (MTP) that may or may not be secured.
+A USP Endpoint communicates with other Endpoints over one or more Message Transfer Protocols (MTP).
+This communication is secured by the MTP, or by the use of a [USP Session Context](#sec:exchange-of-usp-records-within-an-e2e-session-context), or both.

 ![USP Agent and Controller Architecture](architecture/usp_architecture.png){#fig:usp-agent-and-controller-architecture}